kakounedotcom/connect.kak/README.md

 # Windowing
 hook global ModuleLoaded x11 %{
-  alias global terminal alacritty alias global popup alacritty-popup
+  alias global terminal alacritty-terminal alias global popup alacritty-terminal-popup

   # If your terminal does not have popups, fall back to x11-terminal.
   # alias global popup x11-terminal